 - assisting the exams officer in the efficient running of exams according to JCQ regulations. - collection of exam papers and other material from the exams officer before the start of the exam. - collection of all exam papers in the correct order at the end of the exam and ensuring their return to the exams office. - ensuring all procedures followed during each exam, as well as immediately before and immediately afterwards, are in line with JCQ or other relevant requirements.
-Specific attention must be given to ensuring there are no unauthorised materials in the exam room, including wrist watches, which must be removed and stored away from candidates.
+Specific attention must be given to ensuring there are no unauthorised materials in the exam room, and the requirement that all wrist watches are removed and set on desks by students.